18F/Modular-Contracting-And-Agile-Development/pages/about.md

 Behavioral science provides us with tools for designing the kind of government Americans deserve.

-## Why the social and behavioral sciences matter for Americans
+## Why the Social and Behavioral Sciences Matter for Americans

 The Federal government administers a wide array of programs on behalf of the American people: financial aid to assist with college access, social insurance programs and tax incentives to promote retirement security, health insurance programs to ensure access to healthcare and financial protection for families, disclosure requirements to help people obtain safer mortgages, and others.